zeroclassic/ZeroClassic/README.md

 What differentiates ZeroClassic from Zcash?
 --------------

-* No developer fees, founders rewards, funding streams or similar rules imposed to tax miners,
+* No developer fees, founder rewards, funding streams or similar rules imposed to tax miners,
 * No "engineered scarcity" known as "halving", you are never "late to the party",
 * Proof of Work algorithm still resists ASICs,
 * The team is not backed up by any company, we are just few people with passion for technology, freedom and privacy.